SWi1/NUTR-Manual/README.md

 # Sports Nutrition Laboratory Manual
-Repository for data and materials related to the Sports Nutrition Laboratory Manual by Mary Miles and Stephanie Wilson.
+Repository for laboratory data, materials, and resources related to the Sports Nutrition Laboratory Manual by Mary Miles and Stephanie Wilson.